wso2/docs-is/en/docs/references/concepts/authentication/session-management.md

 - Once the end-user needs to log in to the RP, the RP sends an authentication request to the OP.
 - The OP responds back with the **session_state**.
 - The RP iframe continuously polls the OP iframe to detect any state changes.
-- The OP iframe responds back with one of the following statuses.
+- The OP iframe responds with one of the following statuses.

 The status can be either;